Skip to main content

 Get Started: What to Expect?

 If you meet the study criteria, you will be randomly assigned to one of two groups.
 One of the groups will receive the investigational mRNA flu vaccine.
-The other group will receive the licensed flu shots in Michigan that has be approved by the appropriate health authorities.
+The other group will receive the licensed flu shots in Southfield, Michigan that has be approved by the appropriate health authorities.
 Every participant will have an equal chance of receiving the investigational vaccine or the licensed flu shot.
 Neither you nor your study doctor and certain members of the research team will know which flu vaccine you receive.

 After you fill out the form above, someone from our research will give you a call.
 If you fit the study’s eligibility criteria, someone from our research team will invite you to the study site’s location (within a 50-mile radius).
 Before you decide to participate, our study team will brief you on all details about participating in the Clinical Trial, including the risks and benefits.
 Throughout the study, the research team will monitor for symptoms of flu.
 If you develop any flu-like symptoms, there may be an additional visit to the site for a health check.